For media enquiries, please contact:

 Darrell is a talent whose work is innovative, thought-provoking and always commands attention, with a style likened to Robert Harris and Frederick Forsyth, although he freely admits he couldn’t hold a candle to either.

-His next book, a military thriller and the sequel to The Angola Deception, is due out in late 2017.
+His next book, Fortress, a military thriller and sequel to The Angola Deception, is due out in 2018.
 He is also working on a feature film project that promises to be as pacy, imaginative, and as thrilling as his novels.